 With the above concern, we propose to shift such computation burden from RFID tags to the reader.
 We rely on the random estimating paths generated on the reader rather than refreshing the random codes at tags.
 Instead of using new random codes at different estimating rounds, a 32-bit PET random code is preloaded on each tag during manufacturing and used across all rounds of estimation.
-A group of offthe-shelf uniformly distributed hash functions can be used to generate the PET numbers, including Message-Digest algorithm 5 (MD5) and Secure Hash Algorithm (SHA-1).
+A group of off-the-shelf uniformly distributed hash functions can be used to generate the PET numbers, including Message-Digest algorithm 5 (MD5) and Secure Hash Algorithm (SHA-1).
 Note that MD5 generates a 128-bit hash value, but we can trivially convert them to shorter length, e.g., a 32-bit hash value, at will.

 The reader generates a uniformly distributed random number as an estimating path at each round of estimation.
-By solely changing the 32-bit estimating path in the $2^{32}$ combinatorial space at each round of estimation, even the PET codes of tags keep unchanged, we are still expecting near independent estimating instances, and the algorithm analysis in Section IV-B still holds.
-The tags use the preloaded random codes through all rounds of estimation instead of generating PET random codes at each round.
-In such a way, a tag only performs bitwise comparison on the PET code and path prefix during each round of estimation.
+By solely changing the 32-bit estimating path in the $2^{32}$ combinatorial spaces at each round of estimation, even the PET codes of tags keep unchanged, we are still expecting near independent estimating instances [2], [11], and the algorithm analysis in Section 4.2 still holds.
+Algorithm 4 defines the new behaviors of RFID tags.
+The tags use the preloaded random codes through all rounds of estimation (line 1), while in Algorithm 2, tags generate PET random codes at each round.
+In such a way, a tag only performs bitwise comparison on the PET code and path prefix during each round of estimation (lines 3-11).